Tropical Dynamics of Markov Surfaces: Introduction

 attains its minimum on at least two terms.
 If we plot such points on the space, we get a picture as in Figures \ref{fig:first-tropicalization} and \ref{fig:second-tropicalization}, depending on $d<0$ or $d\geq 0$ respectively.
-If $d<0$, we observe a triangle (to be called the \emph{ping-pong table}) in the figure has vertices $(\frac12d,\frac12d,0)$, $(\frac12d,0,\frac12d)$, and $(0,\frac12d,\frac12d)$, while if $d\geq 0$, that triangle degenerates.
+If $d<0$, we observe that the triangle (to be called the \emph{ping-pong table}) in the figure has vertices $(\frac12d,\frac12d,0)$, $(\frac12d,0,\frac12d)$, and $(0,\frac12d,\frac12d)$.
+If $d\geq 0$, this triangle degenerates to the point $(0,0,0)$.

-Tropicalizations of maps $s_i$, $i=1,2,3$, in this case are described as follows:
+Tropicalizations of maps $s_i$, $i=1,2,3$, in this case are defined as follows: